-Control vibration in engineering systems and apply your knowledge to everything from consumer product development, manufacturing, aerospace systems, and more.
+Vibration engineering helps you control vibration in engineering systems and in everything from consumer product development and design, manufacturing, aerospace and automotive systems, and more.

-The advanced certificate in vibrations takes students beyond the preparation in vibration engineering that students typically complete during their undergraduate program of study.
-Students learn to use sophisticated software tools, analytical techniques and experimental methods to design, develop, and implement solutions for problems of vibration control and minimization in engineering systems.
-Students are exposed to modern technologies used in industry to ensure that they are prepared for their specialized job market.
-The curriculum answers a need for graduate level instruction for practicing engineers in a field of importance for the 21st century.
+The advanced certificate in vibrations takes you beyond the preparation in vibration engineering that you would typically complete during your undergraduate program of study.
+In this collection of graduate level courses, you will learn to use sophisticated software tools, analytical techniques and experimental methods to design, develop, and implement solutions for problems of vibration control and minimization in engineering systems.
+You will also be exposed to modern technologies used in industry to ensure that you are prepared for today's highly specialized job market.
+The curriculum answers a need for graduate-level instruction for practicing engineers in a field of importance for the 21st century.

 A graduate certificate, also called an advanced certificate, is a selection of up to five graduate level courses in a particular area of study.
 It can serve as a stand-alone credential that provides expertise in a specific topic that enhances your professional knowledge base, or it can serve as the entry point to a master's degree.
 Some students complete an advanced certificate and apply those credit hours later toward a master's degree.

 Is concerned with analytically finding the dynamic characteristics (natural frequencies and mode shapes) of vibratory mechanical systems (single-degree and multi-degrees of freedom systems), and the response of the systems to external excitations (transient, harmonic, and periodic).
 Application to vibration damping techniques (Dynamic Vibration Absorbers) is also covered.
 In addition, laboratory exercises are performed, and an independent design project is assigned.
 (Prerequisites: MECE-320 or equivalent course or graduate standing in the MECE-ME or MECE-MS program.)
 Lecture 3 (Fall).